-Traditional Chinese Medicine (TCM) takes an approach that has important differences from Western medicine’s.
-And the practice of herbal medicine within TCM likewise differs significantly from how medications and supplements are used in Western medicine.
+Traditional Chinese Medicine (TCM) takes an approach that has important differences from that of Western medicine.
+And the practice of herbal medicine within TCM likewise differs significantly from how Western medicine uses medications and supplements.
 For starters, what Western medicine refers to as “the immune system” is not a system in TCM.

 TCM perspective on what we call the immune system

-The immune system of Western medicine loosely corresponds to TCM’s “wei qi” (pronounced way chee), or “surface energy.”
+The immune system of Western medicine loosely corresponds to TCM’s “wei qi” (pronounced “way chee”), which roughly translates as “surface energy.”
 Surface refers to any part of the body that comes into contact with the outside world, such as the skin, nose, mouth, lungs, ears, and digestive tract.

 In the TCM view, when your body comes into contact with an external pathogen, it sends its resources to the surface to prevent the pathogen from penetrating more deeply into the body.
 This reaction produces the signs and symptoms that, to a TCM practitioner, signal which body functions require assistance.

 Your licensed acupuncturist relies on a holistic picture of your state of health, known as your TCM Diagnostic Pattern, to guide the recommendations she or he makes.
-The meridians related to those body functions requiring assistance will then be treated with some combination of acupuncture, herbal medicines, moxibustion, qi gong, nutritional advice, and lifestyle changes.
+Based Your acupuncturist will treat the meridians related to the body functions requiring assistance with some combination of acupuncture, herbal medicines, moxibustion, qi gong, nutritional advice, and lifestyle changes.

 How is Chinese herbal medicine different from the use of medications and supplements in Western medicine?

-Rather than only focusing on a pathogen or individual symptoms by themselves, Chinese medicine diagnosis is based on determining which meridian/organ systems are imbalanced.
+Chinese medicine focuses on determining where there are imbalances, not just on a pathogen or symptoms alone.
 Treatment focuses on balancing the systems and allowing the body itself to resolve the symptoms.

-In the case of herbal treatment, an herbalist begins with a base formula which is used to treat the imbalanced meridian or organ system, and then modifies it to take into account the individual patient’s original constitution and any additional symptoms.
+In the case of herbal treatment, an herbalist begins with a base formula to treat the imbalanced meridian or organ system.
+Then the herbalist modifies it, to take into account the individual patient’s original constitution and any additional symptoms.
 Modifications may involve adding and/or subtracting elements in the base formula.

 Chinese herbal medicine compared to Western herbal traditions

-Many herbs that we consider Western herbal remedies have been used for thousands of years in Traditional Chinese Medicine.
+Many herbal remedies familiar to us in the West have been used for thousands of years in Traditional Chinese Medicine.
 Over this long span of time, Chinese herbal medicine has developed into a complex and sophisticated system.
-The properties of each herb have been studied closely and characterized using categories such as temperature, flavor, and which meridians the herb affects.
+The properties of each herb have been closely studied.
+They are characterized using categories such as temperature, flavor, and which meridians the herb affects.

-Familiar Western herbal remedies are understood quite differently within the TCM Herbal Medicine context.
+TCM Herbal Medicine understands Familiar Western herbal remedies quite differently.
 These differences have to do with the holistic TCM approach as distinct from Western medicine’s “one pill for one diagnosis” framework – take this for headache, that for upset stomach, and so on.